Dr. J. W. Roberts Memorial Greek Web Page

 Welcome to the Ancient Greek Tutorial site of the Department of Classics of the University of California, Berkeley, a project of Professor Donald Mastronarde and the Berkeley Language Center.
 I recently discovered another web site loaded with practical information on Ancient Greek pronunciation, including audio files and numerous links: Biblical Greek Pronunciation

 Dr. Tyler has just recorded (Jan.
 '06) the Robinson-Pierpoint Byzantine Greek NT.
 I will leave the earlier recordings of the Textus Receptus below for those who prefer the TR.
+The Partiarcial Text of the Greek Orthodox Church which I believe to be virtually identical to the R-P text.
 To listen just click on the chapter: Ephesians 1, Ephesians 2, Ephesians 3, Ephesians 4, Ephesians 5, Ephesians 6.
-The Partiarcial Text of the Greek Orthodox Church is virtually identical to the R-P text.
+Here is the Byzantine text of the Greek Orthodox Church, which I believe is virtually identical to the R-P Byzantine text of our recordings.
 Ephesians - Greek Orthodox Text.
 Here is an Interview with Robinson.
 Dr. Tyler now has his own web site: www.audiohebrewgreekbible.com.

 My good friend Louis Tyler M. Div, M.A., Ph.D. made these recordings for me when I was teaching Spanish at the Bowie Junior High in Odessa, TX.
 It is a meticulously accurate recording of the book of Ephesians from F. H. A. Scrivener's 1894 and 1902 edition of the Textus Receptus.
 Click on the Chapter Links below to listen to the mp3 audio.
 Ephesians 1; Ephesians 2; Ephesians 3; Ephesians 4; Ephesians 5; Ephesians 6.